Michael-Kidd/TheoryOfAlgorithms/README.md

 };
 ```

+I originally was passing these variables to the functions but then changed to make these fields static as to allow them access from a class level, Malloc could have been another option here or have the Sha256 function return the array, but this method seemed more straight forward.
+I have tested the same test files in order to make sure that the output hasn't been changed by doing this.
+I also tested it against two other students code to ensure the same result.

-When we make a call to the Sha256 function, we passes some variables to the function.
-In my case I pass the file that we want to hash and the H constants.
-Then when we call the Hashing function we will need a message block so that we can pad the file when needed.
+When we call the Hashing function we will need a message block so that we can pad the file when needed.

 ```c